AlvaroCorrales/AlvaroCorrales.github.io/index.md

 <!-- Clear Value Proposition -->
 <header>
   <h1>Tailored Data Science Solutions for Rapid MVPs and PoCs</h1>
+  <p> Do you think you could use your business data more effectively?
+Do you have an idea to start using AI but you don't know where to start?
-  <p>Custom AI and data-driven solutions, from concept to reality, with the precision and care of a 21st-century artisan.
+  <p>I can help you bring to life your custom AI solutions, from concept to reality, with the precision and care of a 21st-century artisan.
 Let's transform your ideas into impactful business outcomes.</p>
 </header>

 <!-- Call to Action Buttons -->